District 9: Critical response

-Rotten Tomatoes gives District 9 an approval rating of 90% based on 314 reviews, with an average score of 7.80/10.
+Rotten Tomatoes gives District 9 an approval rating of 90% based on 314 reviews, with an average rating of 7.80/10.
 The website's consensus states, "Technically brilliant and emotionally wrenching, District 9 has action, imagination, and all the elements of a thoroughly entertaining science-fiction classic."
 On Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream critics, the film has a score of 81 based on 36 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Sara Vilkomerson of The New York Observer wrote, "District 9 is the most exciting science fiction movie to come along in ages; definitely the most thrilling film of the summer; and quite possibly the best film I've seen all year."
 Christy Lemire from the Associated Press was impressed by the plot and thematic content, claiming that "District 9 has the aesthetic trappings of science fiction but it's really more of a character drama, an examination of how a man responds when he's forced to confront his identity during extraordinary circumstances."
 Entertainment Weekly's Lisa Schwarzbaum described it as "... madly original, cheekily political, [and] altogether exciting..."

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and praised it for "giving us aliens to remind us not everyone who comes in a spaceship needs to be angelic, octopod or stainless steel", but complained that "the third act is disappointing, involving standard shoot-out action.
 No attempt is made to resolve the situation, and if that's a happy ending, I've seen happier.
 Despite its creativity, the film remains space opera and avoids the higher realms of science-fiction."

-Josh Tyler of Cinema Blend says the film is unique in interpretation and execution, but considers it to be a knockoff of the 1988 film Alien Nation.
+Josh Tyler of Cinema Blend felt the film was unique in interpretation and execution, but considered it to be "a knockoff" of the 1988 film Alien Nation.

 IGN listed District 9 at No. 24 on a list of the Top 25 Sci-Fi Films of All Time.

-Political response
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 320.